mmatschiner/tutorials/analysis_of_introgression_with_chromosome_length_alignments/README.md

 		echo "(IZC5,AUE7,JBD6,LJC9,KHA7,IVE8,JWH2,JWG9,JWH4,ISA8,KFD2,ISB3,(JWH6,JUH9));" > t3.tre

 * We are then ready to run IQ-TREE with each alignment and each topological constraint.
 To allow the resulting likelihoods to be comparable, we will ensure that the same substitution model is used in all analyses rather than using IQ-TREE's automatic model selection; therefore, we specify the GTR substitution model with the `-m` option in all analyses.
-In addition, we need to specify the topological constraint file with the `-g` option, and we turn off the verbose screen output of IQ-TREE with the `-quiet` option.
+In addition, we need to specify the topological constraint file with the `-g` option, and we turn off the verbose screen output of IQ-TREE with the `--quiet` option.
 Thus, the set of commands to run IQ-TREE with all alignments and constraints is the following:

 		for i in short_blocks/*.nex
 		do
 			# Run iqtree with the t1 hypothesis.
-			iqtree -s ${i} -m GTR -g t1.tre -quiet
+			iqtree -s ${i} -m GTR -g t1.tre --quiet

 			# Rename the main output and remove unneeded output files.
 			mv ${i}.iqtree ${i%.iqtree}.t1.log
 			rm ${i}.*

 			# Run iqtree with the t2 hypothesis.
-			iqtree -s ${i} -m GTR -g t2.tre -quiet
+			iqtree -s ${i} -m GTR -g t2.tre --quiet

 			# Rename the main output and remove unneeded output files.
 			mv ${i}.iqtree ${i%.iqtree}.t2.log
 			rm ${i}.*

 			# Run iqtree with the t3 hypothesis.
-			iqtree -s ${i} -m GTR -g t3.tre -quiet
+			iqtree -s ${i} -m GTR -g t3.tre --quiet

 			# Rename the main output and remove unneeded output files.
 			mv ${i}.iqtree ${i%.iqtree}.t3.log